 Dr. James Moriarity was born on a farm near Orillia, Ontario on the 14th of February, 1885.
 His parents, John and Mary Moriarity were farmers.
 His siblings included; Mary, John and Florence.
-He attended school in Orillia, including Orillia Collegiate Institute (high school).
+He attended school in Orillia, including Orillia Collegiate Institute for high school.
 He was a gifted athlete and he was an outstanding lacrosse player.
 Dr. Moriarity taught school on Manitoulin Island for 2 years before studying to become a doctor.
 He attended the University of Western Ontario in London and graduated M.D. in 1912.
 He interned at St. Vincent’s Hospital in New York for 3 years graduating L.M.C.C. in 1915.
 Dr. Moriarity enlisted in World War I and served overseas with the No. 10 Stationary Hospital.
 During his 3 years oversea’s he saw active conflict in France.

 After serving his country, Dr. Moriarity settled in Chatham, in 1919.
 He bought a home located at 189 Wellington St. East.
 According to the 1928 Ontario Medical Register, Dr. Moriarity joined the College of Physicians and Surgeons on the 27th of September, 1919.
 He opened a general family practice at 193 King St. West (on the ground floor).
 Dr. Moriarity’s medical practice was listed in the 1929 Vernon City of Chatham Directory.
 He took a special interest in service men returning from the war, requiring medical treatment.
 Dr. Moriarity partnered with Dr. Frederick I. Reid for many years.
 They had known each other growing up in Simcoe County.